lalbelda/period-tracker-app-whitelabelled-code/README.md

 react-native run-ios --simulator="iPhone 12 Pro"
 ```

-<strong>Note:</strong> you will need access to Unicef Apple developer account so you can create your developemnt certificate and profile before running the ios app using xcode.
-Please contact Oky product manager to gain access.
+<strong>Note:</strong> you will need access to Apple developer account so you can create your developemnt certificate and profile before running the ios app using xcode.

 ## Start the backend